simplybusiness/dobby/README.md

 “Dobby is free.”

-A Github action for ruby gems that bumps the gem version in a pull request.
+A Github action which provides chat-ops functionality.
+You can comment on Pull request to perform various operations.
+Currently it supports bumping version for a gem.

+## Bump version

 ### Installation

-1. Add a file to your github workflow `.github/workflows/version-update.yml` with following content:
+Add a file to your github workflow `.github/workflows/version-update.yml` with following content:

 ```yaml